Mailman (City Letter Carrier)

 I have seen postal service workers leave notes saying that they attempted to deliver a package and no one was home.
 But i was home and they did not attempt it.
 Why are they doing this? they didn't have any other mail on them.

-Asked by scoobs almost 11 years ago
+Asked by scoobs over 11 years ago

 If this is actually taking place, I believe that it is wrong to do.
 Are you getting the information online by using a tracking number and the status says "attempted delivery"?
 I have heard of what you are claiming but don't know of anybody who personally has done that.
 If it happens repeatedly I would make a complaint with the USPS, either locally or through their 800 number.
 Is it possible that you just didn't hear the knock on the door or the doorbell.
 By no means am I disputing what you are saying, but I hope that this is not a common occurrence or widespread since it is misrepresenting what is actually happening with that package.

-Asked by Jake from state farm almost 11 years ago
+Asked by kris about 11 years ago

 I recall going around my neighborhood when I was 6 with some friends pilfering Mailboxes with really no idea of what we were doing.
 How does it work for the mailman afterward?
 (We ended up returning it all but I'm curious)

-Asked by Aila over 10 years ago
+Asked by Aila about 11 years ago

 You bad bad person Aila!
 Seeing that you were just 6 years old and you returned it all, there are worse crimes you could have committed.
 I am glad you know by now not to touch any mail or mailboxes that aren't yours.
 It is horrible to think of mail being taken out of mailboxes illegally.
 I consider it sacred, even if, in all honesty, it's not so important to a lot of people today and has been replaced a lot by technology.
 With regard to how it works for mailmen, I'm not sure what you mean.
 I have never been involved with a mail theft incident during my career.
 If I did I would likely tell my supervisor about it and follow their directives.
 Thanks for writing And stay away from those mailboxes ;-)

-Asked by mcmjuly over 10 years ago
+Asked by SB over 11 years ago